 In most cases, doctors use dissolvable stitches.
 These will disappear, and the doctor will not need to remove them.
 In some other circumstances, a doctor may need to remove non-dissolvable stitches, usually a few weeks after birth.

-Recovering from a cesarean delivery takes time and may take longer than a doctor or midwife says it will.
+Recovering from a C-section takes time and may take longer than a doctor or midwife says it will.
 Some women experience muscle or incision pain for several months.
 Others struggle with urinary incontinence due to weakened pelvic floor muscles.

 While these challenges are common, people should not ignore them.
 Any unpleasant symptoms that persist after the first postpartum appointment with a doctor or midwife warrant another appointment.